Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 to keep in mind when descaling is that you will never find
 "the perfect descaling settings".
+Even if you find the exact settings that the studio used, you won't be able to get a frame-perfect replica of the original frame.
 This is because the best available sources to consumers, usually Blu-rays, aren't lossless.
-There's always going to be some differences from the original masters which makes it impossible to perfectly descale something.
+There are always going to be some differences from the original masters which makes it impossible to perfectly descale something.